 Attendance is a major factor in determining the academic success of students.
 Arriving on time and remaining the entire school day provides students with full academic instruction.
-Acceptable reasons for being tardy or being dismissed early would include medical or dental appointments (doctors' excuses required) or a death in the family.
+Acceptable reasons for being tardy or being dismissed early would include medical or dental appointments (doctors' excuses required).

 State law in Tennessee excuses absences caused by sickness, death in the family, recognized religious holidays, and genuine family emergencies (documentation required).
-A parent is allowed ten days of "mommy notes" during the year for absences.
+A parent is allowed ten days of "parent notes" during the year for absences.
 A doctor's excuse is required for all other absences.
 Please remember how important your child's attendance is to meet grade level standards.

 The Knox County Board of Education requires that excuses indicating the date and reason for an absence be signed by the child's parent or guardian and given to the child's teacher within 5 days of returning to school.
-Students who have been absent a total of five days without adequate excuse must be reported to the attendance and social services department.
+Students who have been absent a total of five days without adequate excuse will receive a letter from Knox County Schools.